 Backlighting in photography happens when the main light is behind your subject and facing the camera.

-Backlight photography can be challenging, especially if you’re used to using the auto exposure modes on your camera.
-It’s easy to create an unpleasant exposure with a strong light behind your subject.
+Backlight photography can be challenging, especially if you are used to using the auto exposure modes on your camera.
+It’s easy to accidentally create an unpleasant exposure with a strong light behind your subject.

-With manual mode you must choose appropriate exposure settings so your subject is well exposed and looks the way you want it to.
+In manual mode, you must choose appropriate exposure settings so your subject is well exposed and looks the way you want.

 At times you will want your subject to appear darkened, creating a silhouette effect.
 When you want your subject to be well exposed, you will need to ensure your camera meter reads the light reflecting off your subject only.

 How to Capture A Well Backlit Photograph?

 Editing any RAW image file is better than a JPEG.
 When you are taking a JPEG picture, the camera processes it for you.
 This does not happen with RAW format.
 RAW gives you all the image data, retaining higher quality during editing.

 This is especially important in the case of backlit photos, where you will adjust the exposure during post-processing.
 So, change the file format to RAW before working with backlight.